UNIT-Electronics-MX/unit_jun_r3_development_board/README.md

   <p><em>[Replace with board name or logo]</em></p>
 </div>

-UNIT JUN R3 with atmega328p is a versatile and modular development board designed for rapid prototyping with a format ARDUINO UNO.
-It is ideal for embedded systems education and wearable devices.
-This board combines flexible power options, modern connectivity, and accessible interfaces to accelerate your hardware development, and have a matrxix 5x5 neopixels that can be used for various applications like visual feedback, indicators, or simple displays.
+UNIT JUN R3 is a versatile and modular development board based on the ATmega328P microcontroller, compatible with the UNO-style form factor.
+Designed for rapid prototyping, it is well-suited for embedded systems education, interactive projects, and wearable technology.
+The board offers flexible power input options, modern connectivity, and user-friendly interfaces to streamline development workflows.
+It also features an integrated 5×5 NeoPixel LED matrix, ideal for creating visual indicators, feedback systems, or simple dynamic displays.

 | Feature                 | Description                                                   |
 |------------------------|---------------------------------------------------------------|